epage/cargo-script-mvs/0000-rust-script.md

 # Summary
 [summary]: #summary

-`cargo-shell` is a new program included with rust that can be used for single-file cargo packages which are `.rs` files with an embedded manifest.
+`cargo-eval` is a new program included with rust that can be used for single-file cargo packages which are `.rs` files with an embedded manifest.
 This can be placed in a `#!` line for directly running these files.
 The manifest would be a module-level doc comment with a code fence with `cargo` as